tommywkc/meta-crm-system/README.md

 4. Extract the downloaded file
 5. Open terminal and navigate to the extracted folder

+**Note**: If you cannot access the GitHub repository (private repository), please contact the repository owner to:
+- Make the repository public, or
+- Add you as a collaborator with appropriate permissions

 ## Quick Start (macOS / zsh example)

 ### 1) Install dependencies